 Younger babies are safest when positioned on your front, facing inward.
 However, as your baby gets a bit older, they may not be as content facing in toward your body.
 Moving your baby to face outward gives them a bit more stimulation and entertainment.

 You may be able to get away with other baby carriers for short or easy hikes.
 If you’re more of a high peaks kind of adventurer, though, you might want to invest in a structured hiking pack for making trips more comfortable.

 - Weight range: 16 lbs. minimum child weight, 48.5 lbs. maximum (includes any gear you may be carrying)

 Key features: Made of durable nylon, this structured carrier has an aluminum frame for lightweight support.
 It has 6 inches of adjustment in the torso to fit a variety of body sizes.
 There’s a “halo harness” in the seat area to help secure your baby in the carrier.
 Your little one will also appreciate the built-in sunshade on sunny days or for extra privacy when napping.
 Bonus: Osprey will repair this carrier for free if it becomes damaged for any reason.

 Considerations: At almost $300, this carrier is expensive.
-While it does adjust, more petite users say it just doesn’t work for them.
-Specifically, the waist belt can dig into the hip area and even cause bruising if it doesn’t fit properly.
+It’s important to make sure it’s properly fitted before wearing.
+The waist belt can dig into the hip area and even cause bruising if it doesn’t fit properly.